Salmathmullali/AI_Safe_Chat_Mode/README.md

 🔸Writers Guild of America (WGA)

-Opposed AI-generated scripts in Hollywood negotiations — not only for jobs, but to protect original ideas.
+Opposed AI-generated scripts in Hollywood negotiations, not only for jobs, but to protect original ideas.

 🔸TechCrunch & Wired Articles (2023–2024)

 Reported on designers, authors, and game developers avoiding AI out of fear their ideas or styles will be absorbed into training data.<br><br>
-<h4>That’s why I believe we need a third option — something I call Private Mode.</h4><br>
+<h4>That’s why I believe we need a third option, something I call Private Mode.</h4><br>

 This setting would allow us to use AI with full privacy — no training, no storage, just support and assistance.
 I believe it's possible to create this.
-Even though I’m just a beginner, if no one builds it, I’ll try — because I care about people’s privacy and their unique creations.
+Even though I’m just a beginner, if no one builds it, I’ll try. because I care about people’s privacy and their unique creations.

 <br><br><h2>Private Mode: Key Benefits & Usage</h2><br>
 🔸Protects Your Ideas and Data